 4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University of New Mexico to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Copies of and information about FERPA are available in the Records and Registration Office located in the Student Service Center, Room 250.

-Both federal and state laws permit The University of New Mexico to release to the public "directory" information regarding current and former students without the student's consent.
-Directory information includes: student's name, current address, e-mail address, telephone number, date of birth, major field of study, full or part-time status, participation in officially recognized activities and sports, weight and height of athletic team members, dates of attendance, degrees and awards received and most recent previous educational institution attended by student.
+Both federal and state laws permit The University of New Mexico to release to the public "directory" information regarding current and former https: without the student's consent.
+Directory information includes: Student Name; Major field of study; Enrollment status (full-time, ¾-time, half-time, less-than-half-time); Dates of attendance (matriculation and withdrawal dates); Degrees and awards received (type of degree and date granted); Participation in officially recognized activities and sports; and weight and height of members of athletic teams.

 UNM students can prohibit the release of directory information to the public by bringing a photo ID to the Records and Registration counter located in Mesa Vista Hall, Enrollment Management One-Stop Main Campus, or submit a written request.
 Such requests must be made by the end of late registration for any semester.
 It will NOT, however, prohibit the release of directory information to entities of UNM which have a "need to know" to accomplish their required tasks.
 It further will NOT prohibit UNM departments from including your name on mailing lists for distribution of materials that are essential to your enrollment at UNM.